rogvc/rekireki-api/README.md

-# RekiReki 🗓️
+# RekiReki API 🗓️

-A prototype of a cool gaming calendar.
+A prototype of an API for a cool gaming calendar.
 Done as a side project to practice Go.